Fujifilm X-H1 vs Panasonic GX800

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-H1 and the GX800 are recent models that are part of the current product line-up.
-The GX800 replaced the earlier Panasonic GF7, while the X-H1 does not have a direct predecessor.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-H1 and the Panasonic GX800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.